robbpaulsen/gHGit-tools/README.md

 # `up.sh`

-This script will be the only one that is gonna be reused every time you push any new line of code or changes within your project
+This script will be the only one that is gonna be reused every time you push any new line of code or changes within your project.

+# `one-git`

+## HAVE NOT TESTED IT YET!!

+This scripts attempts to do what all the other scripts do but from one source, so it may end up not working since it's a very big `if, elif, else` nested thing and whenever anything get to that point is a better a idea to approach project with another language like python.